-Making Edge Easy - Micro Data Centres
+Making Edge Easy - Micro Data Centres for Transport

 How micro data centres are giving transport the Edge

 Transport is evolving.
 While we’re not quite at the point of some of the futuristic vehicles we see in sci-fi movies, but the transport industry is in the middle of an extraordinary revolution.

 Today’s vehicles generate a tremendous amount of information.
 From speed to brake power, GPS to tyre pressures, lane warning devices, smart braking and self-parking – all of these elements create data.

 While much of this helps the individual operating the vehicle, it also provides valuable information for the whole transportation industry.
 Smart cities are no longer something that only exists in movies – their reality is but a heartbeat away.

 The evolution of smart cities will bring about aspects, such as:

 - Improve ride hailing

 - Dynamic routing via in-car or personal device mapping